M0ngi/CTF-Writeups/2022/Securinets CTF Quals/README.md

 So in my case, the shell changed `rax` value to `0x142` which is `stub_execveat` code.
 If you're unfamiliar with the `syscall` instruction, basically it's a way for the binary to make **system calls** to the kernel to execute a specific function.
 Each function have it's own code ([SysCall functions list](http://shell-storm.org/shellcode/files/linux-4.7-syscalls-x64.html)), we use this code to identify which function we would like to call.
 We simply change the `rax` register to the function code we're seeking & set up our parameters for the function call then we use `syscall` instruction to execute it.
 Back to the topic, after changing the `rax` value & when we are about to make the system call, we get a crash: `Program terminated with signal SIGSYS, Bad system call.`

-So as expected, we can see that the `0x142` is included in our `sandbox` code so, as we expected, this is a system call filter.
+So as expected, we can see that the `0x142` is included in our `sandbox` code so, as we mentioned, this is a system call filter.

 So we'll need to find an other way to reach our flag without using the blacklisted syscalls, we can use `seccomp-tools` to get a better view for the blacklisted calls: